kordaki/tv-maze-test/README.md

 ## Logic
 I put logic into Pinia because I found it very performant with memoization on `computed` method. and the value can be shared with other parts.
 In addition, logic and components are separated.

+## Video list
+For showing videos in their genres,  I need a list of genres then load the relevant videos under that genre.
+I used **hashmap** for this to reduce the complexity to `O(n)` with one loop.

 ## Sort and search
 I used query params in URL to store values of search and sort in order to have:
 1. keeping the history and having the ability of checking the previous results with the back button of browser,
 2. user can share the result of his search with others with sharing the URL with query params.

+## Test
+In order to covering a wide range of test cases, I created a **MockBuilder** in `/mock` path (I really liked that :D ).
+Each time it generates new objects then tests will be more efficient specially in pipeline after each Push/PR.
+I tried to cover with unit tests for Pinia stores and logic plus ui component tests.
+I hope I could increase the test-coverage till the moment you're checking this project.

 ## For the future
 - Pipeline and ci for Tests, Test coverage, lint and build